U.S. Department of Transportation

 1200 New Jersey Avenue, SE

 Washington, DC 20590

-Local highway agencies often do not have the resources needed to adequately address safety problems on the roads they maintain.
-The FHWA Local and Rural Safety Program provides national leadership in identifying, developing, and delivering safety programs and products to local and officials and governments to improve highway safety on local and rural roads.
+Local road agencies often do not have the resources needed to adequately address safety problems on the roads they own and operate.
+The Local and Rural Safety Program provides national leadership in identifying, developing, and delivering safety programs and products to agencies, elected officials, governments and other stakeholders to improve safety on local and rural roads.

 Addressing safety on local and rural roads presents several challenges including: 1) Safety issues are often random on local and rural roads; 2) Strategies to address local and rural road safety are diverse and draws from several safety areas.
 The page provides important information to assist in preventing and reducing the severity of crashes on local and rural roads in comprehensible formats.